 Courtesy of Dawid Konotey-Ahulu.

-The lack of black representation at the top of financial firms must be fixed, but it could be a slow process as the industry will have to do more around entry-level and junior recruitment, and then encourage career progression.10
+These skills are also required further along the career path, meaning the pool of black candidates shrinks even further.
+The lack of black representation at the top of financial firms must be fixed, but it could be a slow process as the industry will have to do more around entry-level and junior recruitment, and then encourage career progression.14

 “Even before we get to issues about promotion and development, people of different backgrounds won’t even apply because of the idea they won’t fit in.
 It is monocultural versus multicultural,” he says.

 Atoyebi believes there need to be more honest discussions within organisations about their commitment to ethnic diversity.

 “What do they want to achieve?
 Are they just reacting to what is going on in the world or do they want to see change, do they want to see that diversity of thought, do they want to see different types of people?
 It is all well and good saying things like ‘we have to think about unconscious bias’, but it’s all the same types of people coming in, it’s all the same types of faces,” she says.

 Soft skills, hard targets